Hello, I’m Audrey!

 When I met my husband Nick in 2011, one of the things we bonded over was a shared love of cooking.
 We’ve cooked many plant-based meals together, and have a shared interested in fermentation and food science.
 Having been vegetarian his whole life, Nick was able to share his knowledge of items like tofu and tempeh with me and gave me the courage to start developing my own recipes and taking on bigger projects.

 Along with our love of cooking, we have a shared passion for entertaining.
 We like to have guests over a few times a year and tend to go a little overboard on the planning.
-We start planning well in advance.
 I handle the cocktails, Nick brews a seasonal beer, and we plan out a menu together that pairs with the drinks.
 In 2017, with the help of friends and family, we cooked all of the food for our wedding.
-Nick made onion jam and ketchup to go with my homemade veggie burgers and brewed 3 different beers (15 gallons) that we served along with pre-batched cocktails.
+Nick made onion jam and ketchup to go with my homemade veggie burgers and brewed 3 different beers (15 gallons) that we served in addition to pre-batched cocktails.
 We also served a variety of side dishes and appetizers, along with a homemade lemon cake with rosemary infused buttercream.

 Spirits & Cocktails